Popular Posts

 he just caught.

-Driving home, the tenderness of my mother's feelings somehow saddened me and, oddly, stirred a few scenes of what she had once told me of her childhood.
+Driving home, the tenderness of my mother's feelings saddened me and, oddly, stirred a few scenes of what she had once told me of her childhood.
 There was that old Schindler vaudeville theater near Bucktown in Chicago, where she was raised by her Swedish mother and Russian immigrant father .
 Her mother was the ticket cashier and her father, Victor Rossnagel, managed the theater which, with its silent movies, often was a substitute for my mother's babysitter .
-I also imagined Mom , when only 20 , playing classical piano for a Chicago radio station and singing in her church choir.
+Mom , then, only 20 ,was playing classical piano for a Chicago radio station and also singing in her church choir.

 At the dinner table in my home that night, my wife asked why I was so silent. " I can't reconcile my mother's occult beliefs with what she told me about Jesus," I said.
 Neither could my wife.
 Later, I spent an hour rummaging through old family documents and came across a poem Mom had written at age 18 , a few days after Lester was born.
 I believe it was her first and only poem she ever wrote.